ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 }

 ```
 This is in the Book class that the payment behaviour is described (here it's the CardPayment method).
-This is powerfull, the paymentBehaviour is set in the class but the card payment behaviour is not currently set there, it lives somewhere else.
+This is powerful, the paymentBehaviour is set in the class but the card payment behaviour is not currently set there, it lives somewhere else.
 Thus, you just need to implement as many new payment methods as you like and call them where you need too.

 **Movie**: